Penrose-Rindler equation and horizon thermodynamics of stationary black holes: Introduction

 This manuscript lies within the framework of horizon thermodynamics.
-A central challenge in this program is to deepen into the thermodynamic counterpart of purely geometric quantities defined at the horizon.
-In this context, quasi-local geometry is capable of capturing geometric information intrinsic to horizons, potentially rendering a new perspective on the horizon approach to black hole thermodynamics.
+A central challenge in this program is to go deep into the thermodynamic counterpart of purely geometric quantities defined at the horizon.
+In this context, quasilocal geometry is capable of capturing geometric information intrinsic to horizons, potentially rendering a new perspective on the horizon approach to black hole thermodynamics.

 An appropriate and convenient framework for developing these ideas is provided by the Newman--Penrose (NP) formalism or the more recent Geroch--Held--Penrose (GHP) formalism \cite{Newman:1961qr, Geroch:1973am, Penrose1984, Chandrasekhar1998, Bargueno2023}.
 In these formalisms, the Riemann curvature tensor is expressed in terms of scalar invariants and spin coefficients associated with a null tetrad.
 Notably, for algebraically special spacetimes of Petrov type D, the two real null vectors in the tetrad basis can be chosen as adapted to the principal null directions of the Weyl tensor.
 This framework thus provides natural candidates for describing the geometry of horizon null surfaces governing the thermodynamics of black holes.
-A central equation is these formalisms is the Penrose--Rindler equation \cite{Penrose1984} (see also \cite{Bargueno2023, Villalba:2020dbv, Guilabert:2024tga}), which will play a relevant role in this work.
+A central equation of these formalisms is the Penrose--Rindler equation \cite{Penrose1984} (see also \cite{Bargueno2023, Villalba:2020dbv, Guilabert:2024tga}), which will play a relevant role in this work.
 It will allow a physical reinterpretation of black hole horizons as equilibria of competing pressures in a way reminiscent of interacting fluids.
 Finally, the connection between geometry and thermodynamics will be elucidated by relating the Penrose--Rindler equation with the generalized version of the Smarr formula \cite{Smarr:1972kt}.